 Rappler is one of the many fact-checking organizations verified by the International Fact-Checking Network-Poynter.
 As part of our program, we continuously hold webinars to train individuals on the methodology and basics of fact-checking.

 It is no secret that news organizations are challenged to remain sustainable in an industry besieged by declining revenues.
 Rappler launched its membership program in 2018 as a way of innovating its business model and going back to its community of supporters.
-Learn more about Rappler+ here. – Rappler.com
+You can show your support by joining Rappler+ today in celebration of World Press Freedom Day – Rappler.com